 The numbering system runs from 0 to 10 with:

 - 0 – meaning the tool is suitable for engaging with someone who has no interest and/or knowledge of the Christian faith.

 - 10 – meaning that the tool is suited to engaging with someone who is now making a decision to follow Jesus.

-A mid-range number (4-7) will bring up results for tools suitable for those who are further along in their faith journey.
-These tools will hopefully help people build a bridge from having relationships with Christians to starting to think if Christianity might be for them.
+A mid-range number (4-7) will bring up tools suitable for those who are further along in their faith journey.
+These tools will hopefully help people build a bridge from having relationships with Christians to starting to decide whether Christianity might be for them.

-As with any number system, this gauge is only a guide.
-We hope it helps you explore the great range of tools on the Great Commission site.
+As with any number system, this gauge is only a guide, but we hope it helps you explore the great range of tools on the Great Commission site.